 In the main building of the Self-Defense Agency, as nondescript inside as outside, I had an appointment with Hagi Jiro, deputy director general of the agency...I asked him about Japanese public opinion.
 What did most people think Japan should do about the Gulf War?
 He said the majority were against sending any Japanese troops.
 In November 1990, a special bill proposing just that had to be dropped.
 Most Japanese, he said, still associated the military with the old Imperial Army.
 But this varied from generation to generation.
 People with memories of World War II, he said, were very much opposed to sending Japanese soldiers to fight on any front.
 People between the ages of thirty and fifty felt less strongly about this.
 And young people could be swayed easily one way or the other by the mass media.
 He mentioned Article Nine of the Japanese constitution.
 And as so often happened in Germany, the question of trust came up.
 Hagi said: “The Japanese people do not trust the Self-Defense Forces because they cannot trust themselves as Japanese.
 This is why they need the constitution to block security efforts.”...This was, of course, what many people believed.
 It was what I had been taught to believe, that the Germans and Japanese were dangerous peoples, that there was something flawed in their national characters.
 But it was not what I had expected to hear at the defense headquarters of Japan.
 Linking the two nations, however, as Hagi had done, was something Germans, in my experience, tended to avoid.

 The last paradox lies in Japan's own regional security interests.
-Broadly all major parties retain a critical view of China, from Osaka's current ultranationalist party Isshin no To to the Japanese Communist party in its Red Flag newspapers.
+Broadly all major parties retain a critical view of Chinese foreign policy, from Osaka's current ultranationalist party Isshin no To to the Japanese Communist party in its Red Flag newspapers.
 Surveys consistently have Japanese nationals reporting the lowest approval ratings for China despite political participation remaining around 30%.
 With the capitalist delusion of economic isolation as a deterrence to war discarded after the Russian invasion the recent defense spending hike isn't a surprise.
 The irony in proclaiming a flexible and actively eroding state pacifism while paying for an American military presence is also not lost on the Japanese.
-And so this enduring question of regional security, always China and now Russia needs to accommodate the realities of nuclear conflict, a constitution that the right-wing LDP does their best to re-write, and the presence of US bases that dot the TV with questionable news in a country where car accidents and housefires get late-night coverage.
+And so this enduring question of regional security, always China, sometimes North Korea, and now Russia needs to accommodate the realities of nuclear conflict, a constitution that the right-wing LDP does their best to re-write, and the presence of US bases that dot the TV with questionable news in a country where car accidents and housefires get late-night coverage.

 An American serviceman joins the Isezakichō summer festival.
 Yokohama, Kanagawa Prefecture.
 August 1957 A farmer next to Kadena Airfield, 1971